n-th/quorum/README.md

 I am not a fan of defining a percentage goal of coverage, because it is easy to create unuseful tests in order for the pipeline to pass.
 So I made tests for the most significants functions and feature, and got a 94% coverage.

 2. Structure/Readability - Is your code well organized and easy to read?
 Can it be extended reasonably if new requirements are given?

 I believe my code is well organized and easy to read, as the function and variables have easy to understand names, I also took and extra time to add documentation string for classes and functions, not because they were needed but as a way reminder of what the arguments represents.
 About extending the code reasonably, I made a modular maintanable code, with encapsulations for each step of the data handling pipeline.

 3. Proficiency with Language - Does your code make use of typical conventions in your language of choice?

 Yes, I followed typical Python conventions that follows the PEP 8 style guidelines, the code is structured into classes and methods, in an OOP principle.
 I didn't add any style guidelines in the repository but I have used my own vscode style configuration.
 Overall, I believe my code could be improved with logging and error handling.
+I also didn't use the Person model that was mentioned in the overview of the code instructions, since we had only legislators and I wasn't sure if we should consider a non legislator.